Overview

 12. Type fdisk -l and you'll notice another partition is present.

 13. Now we need to create physical & logical volumes.
-Execute the following command to create physical a volume.
+Execute the following command to create a physical volume.

 pvcreate /dev/sda3